Artisan-Lab/SMTimer/README.md

 `python train_KNN.py --data_source data/gnucore/single_test --input data/gnucore/fv2_serial --time_selection z3 --time_limit_setting 200 --model_selection increment-knn`

-We support two main settings including KNN implemented in sklearn(non-adaptive so poor in performance, better in efficiency, mainly for comparison), incremental-KNN.
+We support two main settings including KNN implemented in sklearn (non-adaptive, so poor in performance, better in efficiency, mainly for comparison), incremental-KNN.
 You may use different command-line arguments.

++ --odds_ratio, print the odds ratio for all operators to analyze their influence on solving time (*Table 3*)

 #### Simulation(*Section 5.3*)
 The following description is the same as the neural network simulation.
 Just in case you skip the neural network part, we repeat the description.